-- 1. Students will be assigned desks and lab stations, and will be required to properly clean and sanitize their area prior to leaving when class is over. - 2.
+- 1. Students will be assigned desks and lab stations, and will be required to properly clean and sanitize their lab station prior to leaving when lab is over. - 2.
 Hand sanitizing stations will be set up throughout the building and classrooms for convenient, timely use. - 3.
-Students will sign a waiver at the beginning of the semester regarding COVID-19. - 4.
 Students who feel ill or think they may have been directly exposed to someone with an active COVID-19 infection should NOT report to campus.
-The student should contact their instructor as soon as possible to alert them and create a plan for any missed class or laboratory sessions.
+The student should contact their instructor as soon as possible to alert them and create a plan for any missed class or laboratory sessions. - 4.
+Students who become ill with COVID-19 will be required to isolate themselves at home away from the classroom for the time period required by the CDC during that current time.
+However, all course material will be made available on Canvas

-- 5. Students who become ill with COVID-19 will be required to isolate themselves at home away from the classroom for the time period required by the CDC during that current time.
-However, all course material will be made available on Canvas for students to view/download.
-Accommodations will be made as much as possible for students to catch up when they return to class. - 6.
-As the pandemic changes, guidelines may have to be adjusted.
+- for students to view/download.
+Accommodations will be made as much as possible for students to catch up when they return to class. - 5.
+If the situation with the COVID-19 virus changes, guidelines may have to be adjusted.
 Please check your Canvas frequently for communications from your instructor and/or campus administration.